NSW Health and Medical Research

 NSW Health is excluding all adult EPCT from the National Mutual Acceptance (NMA) model.
 All adult EPCT applications proposed to be conducted in a NSW public health organisation (PHO) site, must be submitted to Bellberry HRECs for ethics review.

-Paediatric EPCTs with a NSW PHO lead site are required to be submitted to Sydney Children’s Health Network (SCHN) HREC for ethics review.
+Paediatric EPCTs with a NSW PHO lead site is required to be submitted to Sydney Children’s Health Network (SCHN) HREC for ethics review.

 Read the quick reference guide below for more information.